 Jie Hu

 My research interests lie in the field of computer security, where I specialize in developing advanced program analysis techniques (including concolic execution, program fuzz testing, and hybrid fuzzing) for uncovering vulnerabilities within systems and software.
 I am a postdoctoral researcher at Arizona State University, working with Prof. Tiffany Bao.
 I obtained my Ph.D in Computer Science from University of California, Riverside in 2024, where I was advised by Prof. Heng Yin.
+[CV]

 Publications